dartungar/obsidian-mermaid/README.md

 Note: in toolbar panel, all elements are wrapped as complete diagrams for rendering purposes.

 ### Roadmap:
-- add/edit elements in settings
+- add / edit elements in settings
 - reorder elements in settings
 - UX improvements